-- Before finish the import process you have to match your GitHub users with your Taiga users, this allow us to keep assignation, creation and comments author information correctly.
+- Before finishing the import process, you have to match your GitHub users with your Taiga users, this allows us to keep assignation, creation, and comments author information correctly.

 - Finally, you only have to click “Import” button to start the import process, this can take a while, so be patient.

-- After the import process, you can access to your new created project that will looks like this.
+- After the import process, you can access to your new created project that will look like this.